-Figure 2.
+Figure 17.2.
 Motorola MR30 released in 1994

 Advances in technical plastics for very specific applications have enabled the development of tailored components.
-Printed circuit boards (PCBs) are a good example (figure 3).
-They are made using plastics and resins to produce non-conductive substrates and layers that support circuits (Table 2).
+Printed circuit boards (PCBs) are a good example (Figure 17.3).
+They are made using plastics and resins to produce non-conductive substrates and layers that support circuits (Table17.
+4).
 The most common PCB substrate is FR-4, made with a woven fibreglass layer impregnated with resin.
 Automated production of these boards, incorporation of flame retardants in materials (FR1 to FR6) and cheaper composite epoxy materials (CEMs) have provided us with more reliable, safer goods.